 To establish the WAN connection, the Router must be configured to suit the requirements of the ADSL connection protocol.
 This section discusses how to configure the Router for the various connection types.
-Most ADSL clients will use the default method PPPoE, discussed below.
-If you are using an ADSL service that employs an alternative connection method, namely, PPP over ATM (RFC 2364) or "Bridged Ethernet" Multiprotocol Encapsulation over IP (RFC 1483), please skip ahead to the section on Connection Method.
+Many ADSL users will use the default method PPPoE, discussed below.
+If you are using an ADSL service that employs an alternative connection method, namely, PPP over ATM (RFC 2364) or "Bridged Ethernet" Multiprotocol Encapsulation over IP (RFC 1483), skip ahead to the section on Connection Type.